 A Bill to require Ministers of the Crown to disclose their tax residency status and that of members of their household, and to disclose whether they and members of their household are beneficiaries of trusts held abroad; and for connected purposes.

-This bill would require Ministers of the Crown to reveal their own tax residency status and that of people living in their household, and to state whether they or anyone in their household benefit from trusts held abroad.
-The aim is to increase transparency around potential conflicts of interest and overseas financial arrangements among the highest levels of government.
+This Bill would require Ministers of the Crown to reveal their own tax residency status, and that of people in their household.
+It would also require disclosure of whether ministers or household members are beneficiaries of trusts held abroad.
+The aim is to increase transparency around ministers’ finances and potential conflicts of interest.

 Generated 21 February 2026